deta/cloud-docs/docs/Lib.md

 **`fetch(query=None, buffer=None, limit=None):`**

-#### Parameters & Types
+#### Parameters

-`query`: is a single [filter object](#filters) or list of filters.
+- `query`: is a single [query object (`dict`)](#queries) or list of queries.
+If omitted, you will get all the items in the database (up to 1mb).

-`buffer`: the number of objects which will be yielded for each iteration on the return iterable.
+- `buffer`: the number of items which will be returned for each iteration (aka "page") on the return iterable.
+This is useful when your query is returning more 1mb od data, so you could buffer the results in smaller chunks.

-`limit`: is an integer which specifies the maximum number of records which can be returned.
+- `limit`: is the maximum number of items which can be returned.

 #### Code Example